zainabbas86/react-editor/README.md

 ## Note this Code is not production ready.
-It will be good to have webpack when getting it ready for prod.
-Unfortunately I don't have enough time left to get webpack configured.
+I could add a second page to have the file selector as I ran out of time.
+I will still work on it to get more features in.